-We love our holidays.
-I honestly don’t know how I’d get through the year without a getaway of some kind and we’re lucky enough to manage one summer holiday a year.
+We love our holidays!
+I honestly don’t know how we’d survive working every day without a holiday of some kind to look forward to.

 Travelling can cost a lot of money and it can be hard to plan around small children.
 If you’re not sure whether it’s worth going abroad with your kids while they’re young, here are some important reasons why travel isn’t wasted on young children…

 The top reason on my list is that travelling is fun.
 You go on totally different holidays with children compared to when you’re a couple, and it’s fun to plan family adventures whether that’s theme parks, museums, or something a bit more adventurous.

 Of course, you can have fun at home but a new location offers new experiences.

 A change of scenery can be a fantastic way to unwind from the stresses of work and school.
 Taking your mind off any problems back home can help you to see things more clearly.

 The same is true for children.
 We can sometimes underestimate how anxious or worried they can get about school, and forget they need to unwind as well.